moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. Select **Provision Training Environment**.

+> Note: The login details for accessing the environment are slightly different between self-paced training and intstuctor-led training.
+Please follow the instructions that suit your needs.

+### Self-Paced Training:

 1. The system then prompts you for your **GitLab.com** username.
 Enter your GitLab.com user (excluding the leading @ sign) in the field provided.
 Select **Provision Training Environment**.

-1. On the confirmation page, locate the `Your GitLab Credentials` section.
-Read this section carefully, noting the credential information provided and the expiration date.
-Your access to this group and all of the projects that you create is ephemeral and will be deleted after the expiration date.

 1. Select **My Group** at the bottom of the page.